-The final song The Beatles recorded before their acrimonious split
+The final song The Beatles recorded together before their acrimonious split

 Just months before the band's acrimonious split, The Beatles entered the recording studio for the very last time to record one particular song.